 The Social by Social game helps you plan the use of social media in an organisation, neighbourhood or network.
-It follows the approach set out here in our Social by Social book, and can be used for real or in training workshops, using fictitious scenarios.
+It follows the approach described in our Social by Social book, which you can download here, and can be used for real or in training workshops, using fictitious scenarios.

 Here's a presentation I developed for a local government online conference about social media.
 It is here on Slideshare.

 The sequence in running the game in one to two hours is:

 Describe or invent the situation that you are in, or envisaging: the scenario

 Split into groups of not more than eight people, around a theme or set of issues.
 Then in each group:-

 Define what you are trying to achieve: your goals

 Identify the people you wish to engage, and choose methods from a set of cards.
 Cards have budget points as costs - so you have to prioritise.